MaastrichtU-IDS/dsri-documentation/docs/openshift-debug.md

       mountPath: /data
 ```

-> Then start the pod:
+Then start the pod:

 ```shell
 oc create -f archives/d2s-download-pod.yaml
 ```

-> Connect with the Shell:
+And connect with the Shell:

 ```shell
 oc rsh d2s-download-pod